Donate

 Session 1- Disaster Readiness: Emergency Preparedness 101

-This session will introduce participants from the cultural heritage and arts communities to the basics of disaster planning, and present key resources to start developing disaster plans and procedures.
-Instructors will discuss the most common disasters in Kentucky and surrounding states.
+This session introduces participants from the cultural heritage and arts communities to the basics of disaster planning, and present key resources to start developing disaster plans and procedures.
+Instructors discuss the most common disasters in Kentucky and surrounding states.

 Instructors: